awsdocs/aws-cost-management-user-guide/doc_source/ri-turn-on-process.md

-# Turning on shared Reserved Instances and Savings Plans discounts<a name="ri-turn-on-process"></a>
+# Turning on shared reserved instances and Savings Plans discounts<a name="ri-turn-on-process"></a>

 You can use the console to turn RI sharing and Savings Plans discounts back on for an account\.

-**To turn on shared Reserved Instances and Savings Plans discounts**
+**To turn on shared reserved instances and Savings Plans discounts**

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.